alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 That there is my UserData script, of course, which I noted earlier would contain just a shebang line in the case of an empty array of EBS block devices.

-> The general idea here would be to select some evaluatable sub-portion of the module (which could be a whole resource block, or an individual argument in a resource block, depending on what we think is useful) and evaluate it against a fake static data scope to get the value that Terraform would normally pass to the provider as the "configuration object".

 #### Test case 3 - expecting errors

 I won't of course be able to show all of the above test cases because there are too many, but I would like to show an example of expecting an error.
 In this case I look at a list of 2 EBS block devices where a mandatory parameter is missing: